rust-lang/rust/CONTRIBUTING.md

 always work, and sometimes it's hard to know what to search for, so consider this extra credit.
 We won't mind if you accidentally file a duplicate report.

+Similarly, to help others who encountered the bug find your issue, consider filing an issue with with a descriptive title, which contains imformation that might be unique to it.
+This can be the language or compiler feature used, the conditions that trigger the bug, or part of the error message if there is any.
+An example could be: **"impossible case reached" on lifetime inference for impl Trait in return position**.

 Opening an issue is as easy as following [this link](https://github.com/rust-lang/rust/issues/new) and filling out the fields.
 Here's a template that you can use to file a bug, though it's not necessary to